awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.App.md

 1. You can add additional application conversion projects by choosing **New Application** from the **Applications** menu, or by selecting the **Applications** node in the source tree, opening the context \(right\-click\) menu, and then choosing **Add application**\.

-## Analyzing and Converting Your SQL Code by Using the AWS Schema Conversion Tool<a name="CHAP_Converting.App.Convert"></a>
+## Analyzing and converting your SQL code using the AWS SCT<a name="CHAP_Converting.App.Convert"></a>

-Use the following procedure to analyze and convert your SQL code by using the AWS Schema Conversion Tool \(AWS SCT\)\.
+Use the following procedure to analyze and convert your SQL code by using the AWS Schema Conversion Tool\.

 **To analyze and convert your SQL code**